center-for-threat-informed-defense/threat-modeling-with-attack/README.md

 ## Notice

-© 2024 MITRE Engenuity.
+© 2024 MITRE.
 Approved for public release.
 Document number(s) CT0122.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at